 District administrators like SFUSD’s Chief Technology Officer Matt Kinzie will use the field test experience to inform tech decisions for next year.
 “We didn’t want to risk spending public funds until we knew what we needed,” says Kinzie.
 “Now that we’ve been through the field test, we’re putting together a plan.”
 Under the plan, schools will be able to choose one of three computer devices (Chromebook, MacBook, or a Windows machine) for assessments and regular instruction.
 Every San Francisco elementary school will also get wireless connectivity.

-Such piecemeal improvements are essential, but schools still have a long way to go to meet the technological demands of the 21st century, according Marwell.
+Such piecemeal improvements are essential, but schools still have a long way to go to meet the technological demands of the 21st century, according to Marwell.
 The Common Core Standards didn’t create the digital divide — they’re just placing it in stark relief by increasing the tech demands schools face.

 “The Common Core in concept is about creating equity, so every kid gets the same level of education,” Marwell says.
 “But if schools don’t have the technology or the connectivity, and students don’t have the skills, they aren’t going to benefit — no matter how great the intentions.”